 Let’s consider what defines a lucid dream, and what defines astral travel.

-– Lucid dreaming involves experiencing an internal in your own mind) dreaming experience and being partially conscious while doing so.
+– Lucid dreaming involves experiencing an internal in your own mind for the most part) dreaming experience and being partially conscious while doing so.

 – Astral travel involves experiencing an EXTERNAL world which can be the same as the real physical world, OR different (different realms, worlds, planes) and being partially conscious while doing so.